 If you are being audited by the IRS or the MDR, source documents will be vital to defending yourself and achieving the best possible outcome for your case.
 A skilled tax attorney can work with you to analyze your source documents and put together a strong defense.

 Pridgeon & Zoss was founded by two former IRS attorneys.
 We have the knowledge and experience necessary to help our clients handle all types of tax issues, from audits to tax disputes to tax appeals.
-To learn more or to schedule a consultation with a Minnesota tax lawyer, give us a call at 952-835-8320 or fill out our online contact form.
+To learn more or to schedule a consultation with a Minnesota tax lawyer or fill out our online contact form.